ArthurZey/arthurzey.github.io/_pages/stubs/paleo.md

   * philosophical versus scientific justifications

 ## My Rules

+Strictly speaking, Paleo and my [calorie-counting/bodybuilding goals](/physical-fitness/#diet) are orthogonal (or at least tangential).
+I eat Paleo for non-bodybuilding health reasons.
+Think of it roughly like this: Paleo is about _what_ I eat (qualitative/substantive), whereas my [bodybuilding dietary plan](/physical-fitness/#diet) is about _how much_ I eat (quantitative).

 * Yes _(overrides anything on the "No" list)_
   * meat (beef, pork, lamb, chicken, turkey; not a fan of other meats)